 The GBRA Laboratory Lead Analyst supervises the GBRA laboratory.
 The Laboratory Director or QAO reviews the report that is generated when all analyses are complete.
 If the GBRA lab director or QAO feel there has been an error or finds that information is missing, the report is returned to the analyst for review and tracking to correct the error and generate a corrected copy.
 The GBRA Data Manager exports data from the GBRA LIMS, which converts the data to a pipe-delimited text file format acceptable for upload into SWQMIS as described in the latest DMRG.

 The GBRA Data Manager or designee reviews the respective data for reasonableness and if errors or anomalies are found the report is returned to the laboratory staff for review and tracking to correct the error.
 After the review for reasonableness, the data is verified to the analysis logs by the GBRA Data Manager.
 If at any time errors are identified, a supplemental laboratory sample number is created with the corrected data.
 The original sample and the supplemental sample are flagged with the associated sample numbers for sample tracking.
 The GBRA Data Manager or designee is responsible for transmitting the data to TSSWCB in the correct format.
-The GBRA LIMS database creates ASCII-formatted electronic data deliverable pipe-delimited text files for the event and results records for each sample and assigns a specific sequenced tag number that pairs the event and results files.
-The GBRA Data Manager or designee reviews the event and results file and removes non-TSSWCB data, confirms and corrects the program and source codes, checks data for correct significant figures and minimum and maximum data outliers.
-After the data are reviewed for completeness, minimum and maximum data outliers are accepted or rejected after being reviewed and confirmed for validity.
+The GBRA LIMS database creates ASCII-formatted text files for the event and results records for each sample and assigns a specific sequenced tag number that pairs the event and results files.
+The GBRA Project Manager or designee reviews the event and results file and remove non-TSSWCB data, confirm and correct the program and source codes, checks data for correct significant figures and minimum and maximum data outliers.
+After the data is reviewed for completeness, minimum and maximum data outliers are accepted or rejected after being reviewed and confirmed for validity.
 The GBRA Data Manager uploads the text files to the SWQMIS test site to screen for data errors.
-If errors are found, GBRA Data Manager corrects the errors in the events and results files and saves the list of errors as electronic pdf documents..
-The data files and Data Review Check List are sent to the TSSWCB Project Manager and TCEQ Data Manager for review and upload to the SWQMIS production environment.
-If errors are found after the TSSWCB and TCEQ review, those errors are corrected by the GBRA Data Manager and the relevant files are resubmitted to the TSSWCB Project Manager and TCEQ Data Manager.
+If errors are found, GBRA Data Manager corrects and the errors in the events and results files and saves the list of errors as electronic pdf documents.
+The data files and Data Check List are sent to the TCEQ Data Manager and the TSSWCB Project Manager in order to be uploaded to SWQMIS.
+If errors are found after the TCEQ review, those errors are corrected by the GBRA Data Manager and the relevant files are resubmitted to the TSSWCB Project Manager and TCEQ Data Manager.

-Samples are taken to the SPL or SATL for analyses that cannot be performed by the GBRA laboratory.
-Data for samples that are outsourced to the SPL or SATL are received in electronic or paper format.
+Samples are taken to SPL or SATL for analyses that cannot be performed by the GBRA laboratory.
+These laboratories review the QAPP that dictates monitoring for this project and agree to perform all laboratory analyses according to the quality assurance protocols outlined therein.
+Data for samples that are outsourced to SPL or SATL is received in electronic or paper format.
 The data is reviewed by the GBRA QAO to confirm that all quality control criteria have been met.
 After the report has been approved by the GBRA QAO the written report is given to the GBRA Data Manager.
-The GBRA Data Manager reviews the data for reasonableness and if anomalies are found the SPL or SATL is contacted to confirm data.
+The GBRA Data Manager reviews the data for reasonableness and if anomalies are found SPL or SATL is contacted to Confirm data.
 If data is confirmed the data is entered into the LIMS database and transmitted to TCEQ SWQMIS in the same way that the data generated by the GBRA laboratory and field data is transmitted.